Dr Megan R. Fizell

 art historian | writer | curator

 I have over a decade of experience working in the GLAM sector in London and Sydney.
-I am currently Curator, Special Collections and Exhibitions at UNSW Library where I collaborate on research-based exhibitions, public art commissions, publications, and cross-disciplinary projects.
+I am currently Curator, Special Collections and Exhibitions at UNSW Library where I collaborate on research-based exhibitions, public art commissions, publications, and interdisciplinary projects.

 The name of this website, Feasting on Art, is the name of digital research / writing / cooking project I undertook from 2009 to 2015.
 I developed recipes based on the ingredients depicted in still life paintings and the site received media attention in ARTNews and The Guardian, among others.
 An archive of the project is available here.